Keys To Success

 Ty found herself living at a friend’s house.
 She knew she needed to go back to Center For Family Services so she called her old counselor for guidance.

 “It was like asking a friend for a favor,” recalls Ty’s feelings towards reaching out to her counselor at GrandSlam.
 “When I learned about Camden DREAMS I was excited to be able to have my own space, something I never had before in foster care of group home settings.”

 Camden DREAMS provides apartments in Camden City for young adults who are transitioning to a more independent lifestyle.
 With the guidance of counselors, young adults learn to set goals, make responsible choices, and develop a plan for a self-sufficient future.

 In 2008, Ty gave birth to a baby girl Nielle.
 Becoming a mother helps keep Ty going.
 “Being a mother is fun and motivating.
 There is someone else I have to do this for, work hard for, it’s not just me anymore.”

-In early 2015, Center For Family Services’ had the opportunity to nominate a youth currently in their care for a scholarship provided by local nonprofit Impact Charities.
+In early 2015, Center For Family Services’ had the opportunity to nominate a youth currently in their care for a scholarship provided by local nonprofit Impact Charity Services.
 Ty was nominated by staff who truly believed in her success.

 The opportunity for Ty to receive her Certified Nurses Assistance certificate could not have come at a better time.
 Like so many youth her age she was at a crossroads trying to figure out what to do next in her life, what career to pursue.